-A member asked whether any changes in the Borrowing Strategy1 were anticipated, in light of proposed changes to accounting rules for employee future benefits currently under discussion that would require the university to fully record its liability on the financial statements (thereby reducing its net assets) instead of recording its initial liability over a number of years.
-Any changes in the liability under the proposed rules would also be recorded immediately.
+A member asked whether any changes in the Borrowing Strategy1 were anticipated, in light of proposed changes to accounting rules currently under discussion that would replace rules that smoothed changes in asset and liability values with rules that focused on values at a point in time.
 Ms Brown replied that, to date, not all of the University's borrowing capacity had been allocated.
 If changes to accounting rules were implemented, the Borrowing Strategy would be reviewed.